 Wireless Access Point (WAP) and Range Extender are both wireless networking device but have some major differences between them.
 In this ‘Wireless Access Point vs Range Extender’ blog, we have illustrated the key differences.

 Wireless Access Point or WAP is understood as a hardware device in computer networking.
 The WAP device allows different Wi-Fi devices to establish a connection with the wired network.
 Typically, the Wireless Access Point connects to a router using a wired network and functions as a standalone equipment piece.
 In certain cases, the WAP can also be a part of the router itself.

 WAPs are popular in public places like coffee shops, libraries, train stations, and airports to provide wireless internet access to visitors.
 WAP’s are also commonly used in office environments to provide network connectivity to employees.
 Here, users can connect to the network from anywhere within that office building and continue working.
 A powerful benefit to employees is that they have instant mobility and can simply pick up their laptop and move to any desired location without disruption.

 A range extender is essentially a wireless ‘repeater’.
 It is a wireless network device that can extend the wireless network’s coverage area.
 It is especially useful if you get poor or zero network performance in certain areas where the Wi-Fi signal cannot reach.

-A range extender is one of the best options available to give a boost to your wireless signal and enhance its performance to be reachable throughout the desired area.
+A range extender or amplifier is one of the best options available to give a boost to your wireless signal and enhance its performance to be reachable throughout the desired area.
 This device functions by repeating the wireless signal that it receives from the router and basically creates a secondary network to improve the main router’s coverage.

 WAP’s and a range extenders are often confused where one term is replaced with another.
 However, they are not similar to each other and also serve different purposes in their environments.